-Savina Petkova: So first of all, we have your beautiful short film, which features remnants of a 1974 film [‘Iracema - Uma Transa Amazônica’ by Jorge Bodanzky and Orlando Senna], which itself was inspired by a novel from the 19th century.
+So first of all, we have your beautiful short film, which features remnants of a 1974 film [Iracema – Uma Transa Amazônica by Jorge Bodanzky and Orlando Senna], which itself was inspired by a novel from the 19th century.
 How did that genealogy inform your work at the early stages?

-Janaina Wagner: At the very beginning for me, there was the creature, curupira, which is still related to the kind of work that I've been doing on the image of the werewolf, and other mythological stories.
+At the very beginning, for me, there was the creature, Curupira, which is still related to the kind of work that I’ve been doing on the image of the werewolf and other mythological stories.
 I’m trying to take a look at our society, our history, and our stories through an external figure and I needed a figure that could also be a tool of analysis of some sort, to look at the situation of deforestation and destruction of the environment that was happening in Brazil during the four years of Bolsonaro’s government.
 Now hopefully, we are entering a new era for Brazil as Lula is back.
 We feel that there is a future ahead of us, after years of destruction and disillusion.
-And even now, we are starting to see all of the dirt that is being dug up: the case of the Yanomami indigenous people dying of starvation because of the mineralization on their lands, their protected land.
+Even now, we are starting to see all of the dirt that is being dug up: the case of the Yanomami indigenous people dying of starvation because of the mineralization on their lands, their protected land.

-Curupira is something that I knew since childhood, its known by everyone here in Brazil, as the protector or protectress of the forest: if you as hunter, enter the forest, you have to make an offer in order to proceed and take what you want for your own survival.
-But if you take more than you need, then (s)he's going to come after you and make you lose your way.
-So either it's a kind of a force of balance, for sustainability of the forest.
-Then I was thinking that it could appear as a characterisation of the future of Brazil, and in order to gain hope again, I would need somebody to go look for him or her…
+Curupira is something that I have known since childhood; it’s known by everyone here in Brazil as the protector or protectress of the forest: if you, as a hunter, enter the forest, you have to make an offer in order to proceed and take what you want for your own survival.
+But if you take more than you need, then (s)he’s going to come after you and make you lose your way.
+So it’s a kind of a force of balance for the sustainability of the forest.
+Then I thought that it could appear as a characterisation of the future of Brazil, and in order to gain hope again, I would need somebody to go look for him or her…

-JW: No, in some regions of Brazil it's ‘a curupira’ and in others, it’s ‘o curupira’.
+No, in some regions of Brazil, it’s ‘a curupira,’, and in others, it’s ‘o Curupira.’
 So (s)he has this genderless quality, but I chose to have a female curupira.

 And then you thought of Iracema?